dunhamsteve/aoc2022/README.md

 This one was an ordeal.
 My initial version of part1 had start/end for each row and column.
 I then wrote some code to handle the wrapping for part 2 `eg.txt`, only to find that `input.txt` was a completely different shape.
 I should have just hacked together a version that worked for the input shape, but instead I wrote the code to figure how how stuff maps to the cube and does all of the rotation / translation as necessary.
 There are a few partials and ! in the lean version that I think are within my capability to handle, but I'll move on to Day 23 for now.

+**Day 23**

+This works.
+Wasn't too bad in lean, but takes a little while (31s).
+The data was sparse and coordinates keep getting bigger, so I used an RBMap.
+I might have been able to use an oversized vector.

+**Day 24**

+This one wasn't too bad.
+I started out with an search thing, and then decided it was easy enough to just step the grid through time and marking every possible position for the elves.
+I'm tempted to retry with just the elves and not update the wind.
+(Or I could poke around with dimensions nd proofs.)

+Ok, for fun I skipped updating the map and kept a RBTree of elves, and it was slower.

 ## Rust Notes

 - Editor tooling is nice: